Paul Hill (flight director): NASA career

 Hill led the Columbia accident investigation team responsible for detecting and locating early debris during re-entry; obtaining and analyzing all data collected by government agency sensors during entry; and coordinating radar testing with the Air Force Research Laboratory.
 He also led the team that developed on-orbit inspection and repair techniques for the Space Shuttle and was the lead Flight Director for its return to flight on mission STS-114.
 Interviewed in July 2004, Hill said, "Flying the Shuttle is a really dangerous business.
 But that is not a bad thing.
 That doesn't mean we should stop flying in space.
 You can make some changes to make parts of this dangerous endeavor safer, but in the end it's still dangerous."

 Hill served as Deputy Manager of the EVA Office at Johnson Space Center from 2005 to 2006, as Manager of Shuttle Operations in the Mission Operations Directorate (MOD) from 2006 to 2007, and as Deputy Director of Mission Operations during 2007.
-In December 2007 he became Director of Mission Operations, in which position he is responsible for Mission Operations support for manned space flight.
+In December 2007, he became Director of Mission Operations, in which position he is responsible for Mission Operations support for crewed space flights.
 Interviewed in January 2011 about the downsizing of the Mission Operations Directorate as the Shuttle program ends, Hill said, "I could not be more proud to be part of this great MOD team and the people that comprise this national treasure...
 The risk of fully eliminating it keeps me awake at night, both for the technical capability and the human impact to these people who are carrying the load for the cause."

+In 2024, Hill headed up the agency's Independent Review Board (IRB) that assessed why the heat shield on the Orion spacecraft lost so much material during the 2022 uncrewed Artemis I test flight.

 Personal

 Hill is married to the former Pam Gerber.
-They have two daughters who are fourth generation Aggies.
+They have two daughters who are fourth-generation Aggies.
 Hill enjoys skiing, traveling with his family, and playing and coaching soccer.